AlexNav73/CoreCraft/README.md

 > For the simplicity, we will use only one entity without any relations

-Next, we need to create a domain model class.
-We could use one of out-of-box implementations.
-But to show you how simple implement it, we create a new class.
+Next, we need to create a domain model class (we could use one of out-of-box implementations).
 This class must inherit from the `DomainModel` abstract class.

 ```cs
 class MyModel : DomainModel